-From Fig. 7, it is clear that (with the conduction band at M out of the picture) the positioning of the Fermi level at the band crossing point is topologically determined: only for precisely that Fermi level are an integral number of bands occupied, which is exactly what is required to occupy the V 3d electrons.
-The lowering of the symmetry of the eigenstates off of the symmetry directions (corresponding to some subgroup of the group of the symmetric k-point) may lead to coupling of the bands and the opening of a gap away from the X or M points (or both).
+From Fig. 7, it is clear that (with the conduction band at M out of the picture) the positioning of the Fermi level at the band crossing point is topologically determined: only for precisely that Fermi level is an integral number of bands occupied, which is exactly what is required to occupy the V 3d electrons.
+The lowering of the symmetry of the eigenstates off of the symmetry directions (corresponding to some subgroup of the group of the symmetric k point) may lead to coupling of the bands and the opening of a gap away from the X or M points (or both).
 In this case, one is left with four (respectively, eight) semi-Dirac points along symmetry lines.

-However, it may occur that the bands have different symmetry throughout the Brillouin zone, in which case no gap opens.
-The simplest example is even and odd symmetry under z-reflection, $d{xy}$ states for example being even, and $d{xz}, d{yz}$ states being odd.
-This is the case in which this Diraccontinuum of points may arise.
+However, it may occur that the bands have different symmetry throughout the Brillouin zone in which case no gap opens.
+The simplest example is even and odd symmetry under z reflection, d{xy} states, for example, being even and d{xz} , d{yz} states being odd.
+This is the case in which this Dirac continuum of points may arise.